So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 Get Volunteers and Leaders

-PTO is definitely a team sport, so you’ll need to round up some interested parents to be both volunteers and/or leaders.
+Next, PTO is definitely a team sport for parents too, so you’ll need to round up some interested parents to be both volunteers and/or leaders.

-As far as recruiting for these positions, there are several things to keep in mind.
+As far as recruiting for these positions, there are several things to keep in mind, but most importantly is how you’re getting volunteers.

-Some people aren’t up to the task and it’ll not only turn them away from getting involved, but it’ll be a frustrating and disappointing experience overall.
+Some people aren’t up to the task and it’ll not only turn them away from getting involved, but it’ll be a frustrating and disappointing experience for everyone.

-Once you have leaders lined up, be sure they get up to speed quickly by signing up for one of the officer training checklists (look in the top menu for sign up links).
+Once you have leaders lined up, be sure they get up to speed quickly by signing up for one of the free officer quick start guides (look in the top menu under Free Trainings for the sign up links).

 Draft Bylaws and Standing Rules